Feynman diagram: Symmetry factors

-The number of ways to form a given Feynman diagram by joining together half-lines is large, and by Wick's theorem, each way of pairing up the half-lines contributes equally.
+The number of ways to form a given Feynman diagram by joining half-lines is large, and by Wick's theorem, each way of pairing up the half-lines contributes equally.
 Often, this completely cancels the factorials in the denominator of each term, but the cancellation is sometimes incomplete.

 The uncancelled denominator is called the symmetry factor of the diagram.
 The contribution of each diagram to the correlation function must be divided by its symmetry factor.

 For example, consider the Feynman diagram formed from two external lines joined to one X, and the remaining two half-lines in the X joined to each other.
 There are 4 × 3 ways to join the external half-lines to the X, and then there is only one way to join the two remaining lines to each other.
 The X comes divided by 4! = 4 × 3 × 2, but the number of ways to link up the X half lines to make the diagram is only 4 × 3, so the contribution of this diagram is divided by two.

 For another example, consider the diagram formed by joining all the half-lines of one X to all the half-lines of another X. This diagram is called a vacuum bubble, because it does not link up to any external lines.
 There are 4! ways to form this diagram, but the denominator includes a 2! (from the expansion of the exponential, there are two Xs) and two factors of 4!.
 The contribution is multiplied by 4!/2 × 4! × 4! = 1/48.

 Another example is the Feynman diagram formed from two Xs where each X links up to two external lines, and the remaining two half-lines of each X are joined to each other.
 The number of ways to link an X to two external lines is 4 × 3, and either X could link up to either pair, giving an additional factor of 2.
 The remaining two half-lines in the two Xs can be linked to each other in two ways, so that the total number of ways to form the diagram is 4 × 3 × 4 × 3 × 2 × 2, while the denominator is 4! × 4! × 2!.
 The total symmetry factor is 2, and the contribution of this diagram is divided by 2.

 The symmetry factor theorem gives the symmetry factor for a general diagram: the contribution of each Feynman diagram must be divided by the order of its group of automorphisms, the number of symmetries that it has.

 An automorphism of a Feynman graph is a permutation M of the lines and a permutation N of the vertices with the following properties: